-The FCS counseling staff is made up of licensed clinical social workers, counselors and marriage and family therapists.
-Many have special areas of to help with teens – or depression – or anger management as well as most of the challenges that can make life difficult.
-An intake session will place you with a therapist will help you address your specific needs.
+The FCS clinical staff is made up of experienced individuals with licensure in Social Work, Professional Counseling, and Marriage and Family Therapy.
+Many have areas of specialty such as teens/adolescence, depression/mood disorders, anger management, and many others.
+All our staff is equipped to help clients learn to cope with the challenges that can make life difficult.
+An intake session will place you with a therapist and help you address your specific needs.

 And, if you don’t “click” with your therapist, there is no need to start over with another counseling center.
-We can simply reassign you to another therapist in our practice.
+We can simply reassign you to another counselor in our practice.

-Beth is a licensed clinical social worker who enjoys working with individuals of all ages.
+Beth Lawson is a licensed clinical social worker who enjoys working with individuals of all ages.
 Beth received a Bachelor’s of Science in Education from Illinois State University, a Master’s of Arts in Teaching from Rockford University, and a Master’s of Social Work from Aurora University.
-With more than eighteen years of experience as an educator in the public schools, she has particular expertise in working with children, adolescents, and their parents.
+Beth began her relationship with Family Counseling Services when she worked as an intern in 2012-13.
 Many of the clients she works with are individuals coping with mood disorders such as depression, anxiety, and bipolar.
 Helping individuals to recover from traumatic experiences and to deal with issues around grief and shame are areas in which Beth is also skilled.

 Paula MacKenzie, Psy.D, Doctor of Psychology